caltechlibrary/dataset-instruction/01-basic-dataset.md

 Dataset is a set of tools for managing multiple JSON documents in an efficient way.
-These JSON documents are stored as files, and the operations dataset performs are transpartent even if you're not using the application.
+These JSON documents are stored as files, and the operations dataset performs are transparent even if you're not using the application.
 You have the option to store files on your local machine or with a cloud storage provider like Amazon Web Services or Google.